 What affects EDA?

 Several factors can raise your EDA, such as physical activity, excitement, and stress.
-EDA can also fluctuate based on daily water intake and with certain medication.
-The measurements of EDA can be affected by skin hydration, and where the sensors are placed.
+EDA can also fluctuate based on daily water intake and with certain medications.
+The measurements of EDA can be affected by skin hydration and where the sensors are placed.

 How does Embrace measure EDA?

-The electrodes on the back are in constant contact with the skin and can measure the subtle changes of electrical current passing through the skin.
+The electrodes on the back of the device are in constant contact with the skin and can measure the subtle changes of electrical current passing through it.